 Air travel lends itself to visiting capital cities and big regional hubs.
 It’s all too easy to miss some of the unsung cities and towns and delve into the countryside.

-Because Europe’s rail networks are so extensive, you can explore the continent’s hidden corners with ease.
-Some countries have particularly comprehensive rail networks, for example, Germany and France, which will take you far off the beaten track.
+Because Europe’s rail networks are so extensive, you can easily explore the continent’s hidden corners.
+Some countries have comprehensive rail networks, such as Germany and France, which will take you far off the beaten track.

 12. Arrive in the Heart of the Action

 Train stations are almost always in the centre of town, so Interrailing takes straight into the heart of the action.
-Dispense with airport shuttle buses and flying to the obscure airports’ miles away from your actual destination that budget airlines often operate to.
+Dispense with airport shuttle buses and flying to obscure airports miles away from your actual destination that budget airlines often operate to.

 Stepping off a long-distance train onto one of Europe’s grand old railway stations in the centre of a new city is one of the great pleasures of Interrailing.
-A few more steps and you’re in the thick of it, and there are also going to be plenty of hotels, hostels and places to eat within easy reach of the station.
+A few more steps and you’re in the thick of it, and there will also be plenty of hotels, hostels and places to eat within easy reach of the station.

 13. Avoid the Misery of European Airports

 Europe’s airports include some of the world’s busiest.
 And if you’re travelling in the summer, they only get worse.
-And in the enhanced security measures that we now have to go through you’re looking at longer check-in times and long queues.
+And in the enhanced security measures we must go through, you’re looking at longer check-in times and long queues.
 There’s nothing worse than a long delay when stuck at a busy airport, where all the facilities seem designed to suck up your money.

 Travelling through Europe by train means you can avoid all this, and in many cases, you don’t even need to show your passport as you cross international borders.
-In other cases, border guards will come on board and check your passports while you’re still on the move.
+In other cases, border guards will come on board and check your passports while you’re still moving.

 Avoid lengthy airport transfers and added costs and travel straight to your destination.